OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

+.. _input-preparation:

 Instructions for preparing inputs for the OpenFE public benchmark
 #################################################################

 Overview & Aims
 ***************

-This document provides guidance on preparing the `Schrodinger benchmark files <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/v2.0/fep_benchmark_inputs/structure_inputs>`_ for use in the OpenFE 2024 public dataset industry benchmark.
+This page provides guidance on preparing the `Schrodinger benchmark files <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/v2.0/fep_benchmark_inputs/structure_inputs>`_ for use in the OpenFE 2024 public dataset industry benchmark.

 Whilst each partner organization will be responsible for preparing inputs using their own tooling, this guidance aims to provide a set of rules to standardize the process and ensure that scientifically equivalent simulation inputs are generated.

-This document will be continually updated based on feedback from benchmark partners.
-Please reach out should you have any questions or require additional information whilst preparing your inputs.
+This page will be continually updated based on feedback from benchmark partners.
+Please reach out (:ref:`get-in-touch`) should you have any questions or require additional information whilst preparing your inputs.

 Input preparation instructions
 ******************************